TomasScerbak/TomasScerbak/README.md

 - 🌱 I’m currently learning HTML, CSS, JavaScript, GIT
 - 🤔 I’m looking for help with JavaScript
 - 💬 Ask me about anything
-- 📫 How to reach me: will be updated in near future with portfolio webpage
+- 📫 How to reach me: https://tomasscerbak.github.io/tomas-scerbak-portfolio/
 - ⚡ Fun fact: - 🎸 I love to play on guitar and have a band called TomFrom 😀 [Sample](https://www.youtube.com/watch?v=OyTDlOezZGw).